Subhransupanda2000/JAVA/Interview-question/README.md

 ```

 # Q.Why HashCode of parent class and child class are same here?
 * Ans-When the control will go to the App8 this.hashcode will print current object .
 Like this when control will go to the parent method this.hashcode current object hashcode will print and that object belongs to App8 class.
-Thats why both hashcode will same
+Thats why both hashcode will same.